zeolearn/nodejs-text-tutorial/module4.md

 2: first argument
 ```

-If you want to provide strings you to put them inside quote as the command line interface recognize spaces as a break between two different string literals.
+If you want to provide strings you to put them inside quotea as the command line interface recognize spaces as a break between two different string literals.

 ## Manipulating File System

-As a programmer chances are that you are going access a file system in some application or the other.
+As programmer, there chances are that you are going to access a file system in some application or the other.
 This includes reading, writing, updating, deleting and renaming a file.
-Node.js built-in module `fs` takes care of these operations and you can import it in your program using the following syntax:
+Node.js built-in module `fs` takes care of these operations and you can import it into your program using the following syntax:

 ```js
 const fs = require('fs');
 ```

-All of these operations in Node.js have a synchronous and an asynchronous way to exectue the function.
-Let us take a look at all the important and common methods that we mght use using `fs` module.
+All of these operations in Node.js have a synchronous and an asynchronous way to execute the function.
+Let us take a look at all the important and common methods that we might use using the `fs` module.

 ### Opening a File